amirali78frz/Minimisation_projects/Quasar_convex/README.md

 In the file "RL_bandit.ipynb", you can find the code for the reinforcement learning test.

-These tests are part of numerical examples of a paper manuscript whose link will be announced in the near future.
+These tests are part of numerical examples of a paper manuscript whose link is: "https://arxiv.org/pdf/2505.02281".